consolidation/robo/README.md

 Here are some snippets from them:

-To run test we need to start a server first, and launch a Selenium Server
+---

+Run acceptance test with local server and selenium server started.

 ``` php